 Medicare offers a closed catheter system only to patients meeting the specific criteria.
 Common requirements like recurrent urinary tract infections during a program of intermittent cath.

-Other qualifying factors include living in a nursing facility, patients with vesicoureteral reflux (while on intermittent cath.), and pregnant females with spinal cord injuries with neurogenic bladders.
+Other qualifying factors include living in a nursing facility, patients with vesicoureteral reflux, and pregnant females with spinal cord injuries with neurogenic bladders.

 Outpatient Coverage for Urinary Catheters

 Part B covers procedures done in an outpatient setting, like a doctor’s office.
 Part B provides coverage for 1 indwelling-catheter per month.
 For men, up to 35 external catheters are allowable monthly.
 Benefits may also include different administration and sanitation products like leg straps or anchor devices.